Koopman-Assisted Reinforcement Learning: Koopman-Assisted Reinforcement Learning (KARL)

 \subsubsection{Soft Koopman Value Iteration}

 The proposed soft Koopman value iteration approach is shown in Fig.~\ref{fig:koopman-value-iteration}.
-In addition to assuming that we have a finite-dimensional approximation of the Koopman operator, we will also assume that the optimal value function $V^\star(x)$ can be written as a linear combination of basis functions.
+In addition to assuming that we have a finite-dimensional approximation of the Koopman operator, we also assume that the optimal value function $V^\star(x)$ can be written as a linear combination of basis functions.
 In other words, there exists a $w^\star\in\mathbb{R}^d$, such that $V^\star(x) = (w^\star)^{\top} \phi(x)$.
 Given a $w\in \mathbb{R}^{d}$, we can express the entropy regularized Bellman error as follows.
 For any $x$ the Bellman error is:

-Thanks to the entropy regularization, given a $w$, we can express the optimal form of $\pi$ as follows: where $Z_x$ is the normalizing constant that only depends on $x$ and makes $\pi(\cdot|x)$ a proper probability distribution (i.e., probabilities sum to 1).
+Thanks to the entropy regularization, given a $w$, we can express the optimal form of $\pi$ as follows:

+where $Z_x$ is the normalizing constant that only depends on $x$ and makes $\pi(\cdot|x)$ a proper probability distribution with its probabilities summing to 1.
 Note that $\pi$ depends on $w$.
 Converting this into an iterative procedure to find the value function weights, $w'$, in terms of the previous weights, $w$, the {average Bellman error (ABE)} over the data can be expressed as:

 This is a canonical ordinary least squares (OLS) problem that can be solved explicitly for $w'$.
 We repeat this procedure until the ABE is small or until convergence.
 Unfortunately, given finite data, it is possible for a suboptimal value function to satisfy the Bellman equation exactly~\cite{fujimoto2022should}.
 Thus, we must be careful when using the Bellman error as a training objective for RL agents.